DusanMadar/ScrapeMeAgain/README.md

 You have to provide your own database table description and an actual scraper class which must follow the `BaseScraper` interface.
 See `scrapemeagain/scrapers/examplescraper` for more details.

 Use `python scrapemeagain/scrapers/examplescraper/main.py` to run the `examplescraper` from command line.

+## Legacy
+The Python 2.7 version of ScrapeMeAgain, which also provides geocoding capabilities, is available under the `legacy` branch and is no longer maintained.